open-power/skiboot/doc/xive.rst

   .. note:: This call will reset the generation bit to 1 and the queue
 	    production pointer to 0.

-  .. note:: The PQ bits of the escalation interrupts will be set to 00
+  .. note:: The PQ bits of the escalation interrupts and of the queue
-	    when OPAL_XIVE_EQ_ENABLED is set, and to 01 (masked) when disabling it.
+            notification will be set to 00 when OPAL_XIVE_EQ_ENABLED is set, and to 01 (masked) when disabling it.

   .. note:: This must be called at least once on a queue with the flag
 	    OPAL_XIVE_EQ_ENABLED in order to enable it after it has been allocated (along with its owner VP).

+  .. note:: When the queue is disabled (flag OPAL_XIVE_EQ_ENABLED cleared)
+	    all other flags and arguments are ignored and the queue configuration is wiped.

 OPAL_XIVE_DONATE_PAGE
 ^^^^^^^^^^^^^^^^^^^^^